NYPL/lsp_workflows/workflows/syncing-production-data-to-qa.md

 }
 ```

-The single record returned has the last indexed `uri` (which is also the `_id` value).
-Once obtained, cause `logstash` to begin where you left off by editing the `query` line in your logstash conf as follows:
+Once you know the highest `uri` indexed by your process, tell `logstash` to begin where you left off by editing the `query` line in your logstash conf as follows:

 ```
   query => '{ "sort": [ "uri" ], "query": { "query_string": { "query": "uri:>cb13752240" } } }'